-- is designed, erected, altered and dismantled only by competent scaffolders under competent supervision - following the requirements of industry standards and good practice - is based on firm level foundations on ground capable of supporting the weight of the scaffold and any loads likely to be placed on it - is braced and tied into a permanent structure or otherwise secured - is capable of supporting the intended loads - is fitted with scaffold boards which are properly supported with the correct overhang - · has fully boarded platforms wide enough for the work to be done and access - has guardrails, including intermediate, and toeboards at all working platforms - a stair tower is the preferable means of access, if this is not practicable then ensure it has safe ladder access to all working platforms.
-All ladder type access points are fitted with gates - is suitable for the work to be done
+- is designed, erected, altered and dismantled only by competent scaffolders under competent supervision - · following the requirements of industry standards and good practice - is based on firm level foundations on ground capable of supporting the weight of the scaffold and any loads likely to be placed on it

+- is braced and tied into a permanent structure or otherwise secured - is capable of supporting the intended loads - is fitted with scaffold boards which are properly supported with the correct overhang - has fully boarded platforms wide enough for the work to be done and access and designed to avoid protruding nuts etc, all tube ends capped. - has quardrails, including intermediate, and toeboards at all working platforms - tower staircase providing access to all working platforms with friction grip stair treads.
+All openings fitted with gates. - any ladders used within scaffolding must have gated protection and/or a closed trap door. - is suitable for the work to be done